Top blog articles

-A well-designed door, especially an exterior one, doesn’t just add style and functionality to your house, it also enhances the curb appeal.
-Therefore, the right types of doors, whether for the main entrance, rooms, or even basement, can make or break the look of your home.
-So, which ones will you choose for your new house or during a home renovation?
+A beautiful door, especially an exterior one, doesn’t just add style and functionality to your house, it also enhances the curb appeal.
+Therefore the right types of doors, whether entry doors, interior doors, or basement doors, can make all the difference.

-We’ve broken down 16 of the most popular types of doors into two categories: material and style.
-We hope our list will help you pick the perfect door for every threshold in your house.
+We’ve broken down 18 most popular types of doors into two categories — material and style — for your convenience.
+We hope this comprehensive list helps you pick the perfect door for every threshold in your house.

 Types Of Doors Based On Material

 Wood is the most widely used material for doors.
 And, for good reason.
 It imparts a solidity that suits every type of home style — with any kind of design or color scheme.

 What’s more, it allows for customization and looks quite luxurious.
 So, whether you have a Victorian, Colonial, or Craftsman style of house, a wood door will make it look even more charming.